Esbern/semanticGIS/content/Framwork/Organising a GIS project/Data Modelling.md

   - Data Modelling
 order: "2"
 ---
-Think of the **Project Scope** you just completed as the plot outline for a story.
+Think of the **Project Outline** you just created in the **Project Scope** phase as the plot outline for a story.
 This **Data Modelling** phase is where you write the detailed **"character sheets"** for the key players in that story.

 The process is a step-wise refinement.
-You'll move from a vague idea of a character (e.g., "the main road") to a precise, unambiguous definition.
+You'll move from a vague idea of a character (e.g.,  "building", "main road", and "forest") to a precise, unambiguous definition.
 This ensures every piece of data you use has a clear and well-defined role in your analysis.

 ---
 ## Step 1: Sketching Your Characters (The Universe of Discourse)